clemenkok/websitev3/content/articles/goldenage.md

 Being able to give my entire codebase in GitHub Copilot aids with the context problem.
 Claude 3.5-Sonnet seems to give much more focused results. o1's reasoning is great but it's output must be constrained by the user, less it 'spasms' and over-generates code that I was not looking for.
 I also do not appreciate getting rate-limited so quickly, hence needing to revert to ChatGPT sometimes.

 Moving forward, I would like to see AI evaluate its own output.
 Humans must be able to oversee and intervene.
 AI doesn't have the context of our mental space, and sometimes hallucinates.
-I had hoped to see this with Anthropic's Computer Use, but from our experience in ICHack 2025 [2], it still in beta mode and difficult to use.
+I had hoped to see this with Anthropic's Computer Use, but from our experience in ICHack 2025 where we tried to build a research agent [2](https://www.youtube.com/watch?v=wCr_Gc6hmFo&t=2s), it still in beta mode and difficult to use.

 > I haven't tried Operator, but I am hopeful that it is better; surely OpenAI staff have tried Computer Use.